By Kathy Widenhouse, award-winning writer and owner of Tomato Dirt, a leading online source of for growing tomatoes in the home garden.

 Starting tomato seeds indoors is one thing.
 But how can you know when to plant tomatoes outside?
 That’s another question altogether.

 I speak from personal experience.
-One season when our tomato planting schedule went awry.
+One season our tomato planting schedule went awry.
 That year, spring came early – a full two weeks before our local extension’s project last frost date.
 Hubby was excited to plant tomatoes because he and his brothers have an ongoing challenge.
 Which of the three of them can pick the first tomato?
 This year, it would be him.

 His gorgeous tomato seedlings were in the ground surrounded by luscious compost a full ten days early.
 And then came the rain.
 With it, overnight temperatures hovered in the 40s and 50s F.

 Those precious seedlings fought hard.
 But poor drainage – plus transplant shock with a good dose of wet feet and two weeks of bone chilling cold – meant the entire crop struggled with damping off and sheer collapse.

 When the ground warmed, hubby returned to the garden center with his head hung low.

 And each year, when his fingers begin to itch in anticipation of planting tomatoes a bit early, I just shake my head and say, “Remember the year that you tried it.”

 Knowing when to plant tomatoes is a science with a bit of art thrown in, whether you want to know when to plant tomatoes in North Carolina … when to plant tomatoes in Texas … when to plant tomatoes in UK … or when to plant tomatoes in Oregon.

 Consider several factors as you decide when to plant tomato plants outside in the garden.